 Animal Welfare Standards for Laying Hens

-Our Animal Welfare Standards for Laying Hens were developed after more than 500 visits to laying farms and consultations with farmers, poultry geneticists, pullet growers and animal welfare scientists.
+We developed animal welfare standards for laying hens after more than 500 visits to laying farms and consultations with farmers, poultry geneticists, pullet growers and animal welfare scientists.
 The standards are designed to improve the level of animal welfare and meet the expectations of our customers.

-All eggs in our dairy cases are tagged with one of these four logos that indicate how the chickens live.
+All eggs in our U.S. dairy cases are tagged with one of these three logos that indicate how the chickens live.

 Cage-Free Plus